akshatdodhiya/Basic-C-Programs/README.md

 ### 19. Harshad Number Program
 The **Harshad Number Program** checks whether a given number is a harshad number or not.
 A harshad number is a number which is divisible by the sum of its digits.
 For example, 18 is a harshad number because it is divisible by the sum of its digits i.e. 1 + 8 = 9 and 18 is divisible by 9.

+### 20. Happy Number Program
+The **Happy Number Program** checks whether a given number is a happy number or not.
+A happy number is a number which eventually reaches 1 when replaced by the sum of the square of each digit.
+For example, 13 is a happy number because 1^2 + 3^2 = 10, and 1^2 + 0^2 = 1.